Iraqi forces fire tear gas injuring 22 in Baghdad: sources

 The unrest is one of the biggest and most complicated challenges to the current ruling elite since it took power after the U.S. invasion and toppling of dictator Saddam Hussein in 2003.

 Iraq has suffered decades of war, sanctions and more recently sectarian violence.
-The last major Sunni-Shi’ite civil strife took place during the rule by the Sunni extremist Islamic State’s of much of the north and west of Iraq.
+The last major Sunni-Shi’ite civil strife took place during the rule by the Sunni extremist Islamic State of much of the north and west of Iraq.
 The country had enjoyed rare calm after the jihadist group’s defeat in 2017.

 The current protests are free of sectarian rhetoric: directed by mostly Shi’ite protesters against a government dominated by Shi’ite politicians and powerful allies of Iran.

+Many Iraqis want serious political change but also fear the consequences or prolonged instability as armed groups compete for power and the armed forces, with Western help, continue to battle Islamic State militants in northern parts of the country.

+In northern Iraq on Sunday near the city of Kirkuk an explosive device detonated hitting a vehicle carrying Italian special forces, injuring five soldiers, the Italian military said.

-Reporting by John Davison, Baghdad bureau; Writing by John Davison; Editing by Frances Kerry
+Reporting by John Davison, Baghdad bureau; Writing by John Davison; Editing by Frances Kerry and Lisa Shumaker